azdavis/millet/docs/diagnostics.md

 ## 1012

-In a `millet.toml` config file, a key of the `errors` table was not a valid error code.
+In a `millet.toml` config file, a key of the `diagnostics` table was not a valid error code.

 A valid error code will be a positive integer.

-To fix, make the key of the `errors` table an error code.
+To fix, make the key of the `diagnostics` table an error code.

 ## 1013